These are the basic tools I really needed when I started making jewelry. Without these tools, it was a difficult craft to begin.

 I have purchased in store and online.
 Especially at the beginning, I loved to go into a craft store and see the products and feel and see the beads I would purchase.
 Retail buying of jewelry supplies is a much more expensive prospect and I only use it now if I am running low of a component for a current project.
 Otherwise, I buy online.
 If you type ‘jewelry making supplies’ or ‘beading supplies’ into a search engine, local online vendors for your jewelry making needs will appear.
 Be sure to check their shipping and handling fees and custom fees if ordering out of country.
 Many of the online companies I have checked into have a flat-rate shipping fee which is very helpful for large orders.

 The above list of materials I have found kept me satisfyingly busy preparing my first projects and beyond.
 I started with a bit less as I was tentative about mastering the art of jewelry-making (and by no means have I reached mastery level yet).
-However, looking back at my infancy in the craft, I have modified the list of essentials provided in this hub to include those things that when left out made the process of creativity and the ease of working on projects much more difficult.
+However, looking back at my infancy in the craft, I have modified the list of essentials provided in this article to include those things that when left out made the process of creativity and the ease of working on projects much more difficult.
 Good luck and enjoy the process of jewelry-making.
 It is a satisfying and creative outlet!

 © 2012 Teresa Coppens